Aseman-Land/QtAseman/README.md

          // If you specify a url property, triggered url will put to this property property string url

+         // If you specify a properties property, initial properties will put to this property property variant properties
     }
 }
 ```